 The circle of bad influence is spreading.
 The message that was being sent out was simple: It was OK not to prepare for a trek.

 Trekkers need to prepare for treks more seriously.
 They think that once they are registered with group they are taken care of.
-I’m afraid that is not so.
 The mountains spare no one.
 Trekking comes with risks that no organization can insure against.

 The preparation is 2 fold:

 Trekking gear - Everything listed in the checklist on our website is a must.
 No compromises.
 If you are a 1st timer or someone with little experience in trekking be on the safe side by getting the Optional items too.
 It's always better to be over prepared than under prepared.